 Many lawyers specialize in estate planning.
 But if you’re setting up a living trust, you’ll want to consult someone who knows more than just standard estate planning.
 Try to find an attorney with a specific focus on trusts.

 Why Should You Get a Living Trust in Rhode Island?

 There are a few reasons why creating a living trust can be worthwhile for Rhode Island residents.
 The primary benefit is that it allows your family to avoid probate, which is the process by which the contents of a will are meticulously proven.
 This can be a lengthy, complicated and public affair.

 While some states have sought to simplify the probate process by adopting what’s known as the Uniform Probate Code, Rhode Island is not one o of them.
 As such, the probate process here can get a bit convoluted, and it may pay to use a living trust instead.
 Should you become incapacitated, having a living trust in place also means you won’t need to go through conservatorship.
 This is because your living trust will already dictate who your trustee or successor trustee is.

 A living trust also makes it easy to leave property to a minor.
 Through a living trust, you can specify that the trustee holds on to certain assets until the minor reaches a predetermined age.

 Who Should Get a Living Trust in Rhode Island?

-If you want to avoid probate or you have a particularly complex estate, a living trust is a solid option to consider.
-Note, though, that Rhode Island offers a simplified probate process for estates worth less than $10,000.
+If you want to avoid probate or you have a particularly complex estate, a living trust is a solid option to consider in order to pass property on to your heirs.
+It should be noted, though, that Rhode Island offers a simplified probate process for estates worth less than $10,000.
 For smaller, simpler estates, living trusts might be more trouble than they’re worth.

 Living Trusts vs. Wills